radivot/myelo/README.md

 #### Response of simple model to chemo (Figure 2B)

 We reproduce Figure 2B exactly in two different ways.
 First we use events to stop integration at points of parameter value switching.
-This is done by greating internal dummy states that have zero derivatives to create step wave functions for
+This is done by mapping dynamic parameters to dummy states (with zero derivatives) that are set to values at event times.
 ```

 library(tidyverse)